-The data should meet functional requirements in a cost-efficient manner.
+The data should meet functional requirements for the support of user tasks in a cost-efficient manner.

 Flexibility

 The data should function independently of the format, medium, or system used to store or communicate the data.
 They should be amenable to use in a variety of environments.